isomerpages/nlb-biblioasia/_jan-2007/Director's Column.md

 about the pioneers of Singapore; some of them though, may only discuss a particular pioneer.
-To help you with your reference and research, the National Library has compiled and published a bibliography, Prominent Singaporeans: Sources of Information, to guide you in locating relevant materials more effectively.
+To help you with your reference and research, the National Library has compiled and published a bibliography, *Prominent Singaporeans: Sources of Information*, to guide you in locating relevant materials more effectively.
 The research guide is available in the Digital Library (<a href="https://www.nlb.gov.sg/main/home">https://www.nlb.gov.sg/main/home</a>) located under "e-Resources, e-Collections" .